wp-plugins/google-ajax-translation/README.txt

 * Google Ajax Translation automatically detects your source language.
 If your source text changes to more than one language it can get confused.
 * If your theme doesn't have a unique id for each post the plugin will fall back to translating just the content of the post but not the title, date, author, tags, etc. Try the plugin with the default theme (Kubrick) to see how it should work.
 If you need help modifying your theme just ask in the forums.
 * To exclude certain pages from displaying the "Translate" button put the page ID numbers into the field marked "Exclude pages", for example 4, 5, 21.
 If you use permalinks you may not know your page ID's.
 The page ID is the number at the end of the URL when editing a page.
+* The CSS background-color of the popup can be specified in the format #5AF or #55AAFF or it can be copied from the `body` of the page.
 * Most formatting, font, color, etc. changes can be made in `google-ajax-translation.css` or you can override them with your own CSS file
 * The included ajax throbber is black on a white background.
 You can make your own at <a href="http://www.ajaxload.info/">http://www.ajaxload.info/</a>.
 16 by 16 pixels works best.
 * The "[" and "]" characters in the "Translate" button can be changed in the variables `$before_translate` and `$after_translate`